- Welcome -

 Deeper look into dream meaning

-If these were your associations to the dream image then in waking time you first speak or, preferably, write them quickly before you forget.
-As you think, write, remember and visualize the images and the amplifications you also will experience feelings.
+If these were your associations with the dream image, then in waking time, you first speak or, preferably, write them quickly before you forget.
+As you think, write, remember and visualize the images and the amplifications, you also will experience feelings.
 Your feelings are your entry to the deeper meaning.

 Questions provoked by your dream